sillvva/sillvva-search/README.md

 ## The `DrizzleSearchParser` Class

-`DrizzleSearchParser` is a class that extends the [`AdvancedSearchParser`](#the-advancedsearchparser-class) class and provides a parseDrizzle method that parses a search query into a Drizzle-compatible filter object for the v2 relational query builder.
+`DrizzleSearchParser` is a class that extends the [`QueryParser`](#the-QueryParser-class) class and provides a parseDrizzle method that parses a search query into a Drizzle-compatible filter object for the v2 relational query builder.
 You can see a demo of this on [CodeSandbox](https://codesandbox.io/p/devbox/4894v5?file=%2Flib%2Fsearch%2Fcharacter.ts%3A63%2C9).

 The class requires two type parameters:
 - The relations from the `defineRelations` function in Drizzle's RQB v2.